Skip to content

 Textedly is the only service on this list that lets you request and collect secure payments through text messaging.
 This means you can track requests and revenue all in one place.
 But you’ll have to pay for Textedly’s Plus tier plan, which starts at $69 per month.

-Keep in mind that certain features like auto-replies, text personalization, and drip campaigns come with an additional one-off charge.
-The costs add up because Textedly’s lack of transparency about its MMS pricing may lead to unexpected costs.
+Certain features like auto-replies, text personalization, and drip campaigns come with additional one-off charges.
+The costs can add up because Textedly’s lack of transparency about its MMS pricing may lead to unexpected costs.

 One G2 reviewer wrote, “There are additional monthly costs that I wasn’t told about that get billed automatically.
 It’s not a huge amount, but it was unexpected.”

-There’s also a bit of a learning curve if you want to use advanced features, so you’ll need a savvy SMS marketer on the team — which may come with as another added cost if you’re a small business.
+There’s also a learning curve if you want to use advanced features, so you’ll need a savvy SMS marketer on the team — which may come as another added cost if you’re a small business.

 Textedly pricing